 Name of Committee Work Done Issues Addressed

 Executive N/A

-Audit Reviewed, approved and affirmed

-the truth and fairness of the

-financial statements and reports of

-the Company, including the

-Consolidated Audited Financial

-Statements for the year ended

-December 31, 2015 and unaudited

-quarterly financial statements for

-the first, second and third quarters

-of 2016; Reviewed and approved

-the audit plans of the external and

-internal auditors; Endorsed to the

-Board the amendments to the

-Manual on Corporate Governance;

-Recommended the appointment of

-the external auditors of the

-Company for 2016; Monitored, No major issues were required to be

-reviewed and confirmed the addressed by the Committee.

-sufficiency and effectiveness of the

-Company's internal control systems;

-Adopted Audit Committee Charter;

-Endorsed to the Board the approval

-of the Whistle-Blowing Policy of the

-San Miguel Food Group, which

-supplements the Whistleblowing

-Policy of SMC for the San Miguel

-Group; Endorsed to the Board the

-approval of the Internal Audit

-Charter for the San Miguel Food

-Group ; Endorsed to the Board the

-approval of the new Manual on

-Corporate Governance and Data

-Privacy Policy of the Company and

-its subsidiaries.

-Nomination and Discussed and recommended

-Hearing nominees for election to the Board; No major issues were required to be

-- Adopted Nomination and Hearing addressed by the Committee.
+Audit Reviewed, approved and affirmed the truth and fairness of the financial statements and reports of the Company, including the Consolidated Audited Financial Statements for the year ended December 31, 2015 and unaudited quarterly financial statements for the first, second and third quarters of 2016; Reviewed and approved the audit plans of the external and internal auditors; Endorsed to the Board the amendments to the Manual on Corporate Governance; Recommended the appointment of No major issues were required to be addressed by the Committee.

-$^{^{143}}$ With updates for the year ended December 31, 2015 upon submission of SEC Form 17-A on April 14, 2016.
+$^{^{141}}$ With updates for the year ended December 31, 2015 upon submission of SEC Form 17-A on April 14, 2016.